Contact Us

 Day 4

-Return by boat and road heading back towards San José but only as far as Guapiles where you will be met by our representative who will deliver your hire car.
+Return by boat to Caño Blanco dock and continue by road as far as Guapiles where you will be met by our representative who will deliver your hire car.
 Drive on a quiet rural road for approximately an hour to Sarapiqui.

 The small town has become a popular base in which to take advantage of the wonderful forested national parks in the area, dispersed between banana and pineapple plantations.
 It has several low key hotels and restaurants.
-The Rio Sarapiquí runs just east of the main street and is popular for rafting on its rapids and bird-watching.
-Numerous other activities in the area include mountain-biking, boat trips and canopying.
+The Rio Sarapiquí runs just east of the main street and is popular for white water rafting.

 Stay at - La Quinta de Sarapiquí Country Inn